hyper-block/hyper-block.github.io/_posts/lightened.md

 Actually, VM can learn from the image system of docker.
 Layering is actually a subset of a long-established feature ---- snapshot.
-Each snapshot stores the differential data blocks compared with its parent snapshot ---- roughly the same model with the layering model of container image.
+Each snapshot stores the differential data blocks compared with the previous one ---- roughly the same model with the layering model of container image.
 The major distinction is block-level vs file-level, which is only an implementaion detail.